Repositorios-de-Estudio/ingles-kings-college-london/README.md

 5. Could I do this on the phone?
 6. Could you spell that for me, please?
 7. Could you repeat the question, please?
+8. Could you say that again, please?

+### Ejemplos offers

+1. Would you like something to drink?
+2. Would you like me to open the door?
+3. Can I help you?
+4. Can I give you a hand?
+5. Let me help you.
+6. Would you like me to answer the phone?
+7. Do you want some more tea?
+8. Do you want me to turn down the TV?
+9. I’d happy to take you to the airport.
+10. May I offer you a cup of coffee.

+### Ejemplos requests

+ 1. Can you give me the book?
+ 2. Could you please take off your raincoat?
+ 3. Could you please take me to the dentist?
+ 4. Would you mind opening the window for me, please?
+ 5. Would you be kind enough to repair my computer?
+ 6. Do you think you could take me to the supermarket?
+ 7. Could I ask you to take me home?
+ 8. Can you tell me what happened?
+ 9. Would you come to my birthday party?
+10. Would it be possible for you to come here at 8 A.M?

 ## EXPRESIONES (Expressing likes and dislikes)